andrewkolos/sqlworkshop/README.md

 ORDER BY Customers.CustomerName;
 ```

-### More Exercises
+### More Exercises\

 At this point, we can write some very informing queries.
-Try these excercises to see what you know and help solidify what you've learned up to this point.
+Try these excercises to see what you know and help solidify what you have learned up to this point.

 3\.
-(Difficult) Select all categories, listed in order of which categories are the most purchased.
+(Difficult) Select all categories, listed in order of which categories are the most ordered.

 4\.
 (Difficult) Select all products that a customer in the UK has ordered.